Catholic–Protestant relations: Denmark

+Iceland

+Luther's influence had already reached Iceland before King Christian's decree.
+The Germans fished near Iceland's coast, and the Hanseatic League engaged in commerce with the Icelanders.
+These Germans raised a Lutheran church in Hafnarfjörður as early as 1533.
+Through German trade connections, many young Icelanders studied in Hamburg.
+In 1538, when the kingly decree of the new Church ordinance reached Iceland, bishop Ögmundur Pálsson and his clergy denounced it, threatening excommunication for anyone subscribing to the German "heresy".
+In 1539, the King sent a new governor to Iceland, Klaus von Mervitz, with a mandate to introduce reform and take possession of church property.
+Von Mervitz seized a monastery in Viðey with the help of his sheriff, Dietrich of Minden, and his soldiers.
+They drove the monks out and seized all their possessions, for which they were promptly excommunicated by Ögmundur.

+United Kingdom

 England and Scotland endured the longest of the European transformations in response to the Reformation.
-Henry VIII declared himself Head of the Church of England (1534) in response to Rome's refusal to sanction his divorcing of Queen Catherine.
+Henry VIII declared himself Head of the Church of England (1534) in response to Rome's refusal to sanction the annulment of his marriage to Queen Catherine.
 He still, however, died a Catholic.
-Officially, the reformation in England began under Edward VI (1547–53) led by Archbishop Thomas Cranmer of Canterbury.
-Queen Mary (1553–58) persecuted Protestants in an attempt to restore Catholicism to England.
+Officially, the English Reformation began under Edward VI (1547–1553) led by Archbishop Thomas Cranmer of Canterbury.
+Queen Mary (1553–1558) persecuted Protestants in an attempt to restore Catholicism to England.
 Ironically, this only served to enhance Protestant determination.
-Following this trend, Elizabeth solidified Protestantism as the State religion of England permanently.
-Overall, the reformation led to the seizing of all Catholic Church assets in Britain, persecution of clergy, and the virtual destruction of Catholicism as a significant socio-political force in the region.
+Following this trend, Elizabeth solidified Protestantism as the state religion of England permanently.
+Overall, the Reformation led to the seizing of all Catholic Church assets in Britain, persecution of clergy, and the virtual destruction of Catholicism as a significant socio-political force in the region.

 17th century

 In 1618 the Dutch War of Independence ended and Catholic Spain ceased to rule over the region.
 Much of this war is considered to be on religious grounds.

 The 17th century saw Protestant-Catholic tensions rise particularly in Germany leading to the Thirty Years War from 1618 to 1648.
 This war saw the destruction of much of Central Europe and divided much of the continent along Catholic-Protestant lines.
 Swedes, Danes, and French were all involved.
 The war culminated in the Treaty of Westphalia (1648) which granted Calvinists and Lutherans equal rights to Catholics.

 New Englanders were deeply suspicious of Catholicism and in 1647 banished all Catholic clergymen by law.
-In 1689 the Maryland assembly forbade Catholic baptism outside of already Catholic households, the practicing of Catholic mass, and more.
+In 1689 the Maryland Assembly forbade Catholic baptism outside of already Catholic households, the practicing of Catholic mass, and more.

 In 1685 king Louis XIV revoked the Edict of Nantes leading to the prosecution of Protestants in France.